sap-tutorials/eda/tutorials/aem-integrate-cloud-integration-iflow/aem-integrate-cloud-integration-iflow.md

 > You will be able to see the deployed content in `Monitor` > `Integrations and APIs` >  `Manage Integration Content` > `All`.

-#### Import the integration flow
+#### Import the integration package

-Now we will go ahead and import the sample integration flow available in [here](./assets/aem-iflow-sample.zip).
+Now we will go ahead and import the sample integration package available [here](./assets/aem-iflow-sample.zip).

 > Ensure that you've downloaded the `aem-iflow-sample.zip` file from the assets folder in the GitHub repository.
-The integration flow is available here: [https://github.com/sap-tutorials/eda/blob/main/tutorials/aem-integrate-cloud-integration-iflow/assets/aem-iflow-sample.zip](https://github.com/sap-tutorials/eda/blob/main/tutorials/aem-integrate-cloud-integration-iflow/assets/aem-iflow-sample.zip).
+The integration package is available here: [https://github.com/sap-tutorials/eda/blob/main/tutorials/aem-integrate-cloud-integration-iflow/assets/aem-iflow-sample.zip](https://github.com/sap-tutorials/eda/blob/main/tutorials/aem-integrate-cloud-integration-iflow/assets/aem-iflow-sample.zip).

 👉 Go to your SAP Integration Suite instance and navigate to `Design` > `Integrations and APIs` and click the **Import** button in the top right hand corner, select the `aem-iflow-sample.zip` file and click the Open button.

 ![Import integration package file](assets/import-integration-package.png)

-Once imported, you will see the integration flow in the `Artifacts` tab of the integration package.
+Once imported, you will see the `Consume_Publish_Events_AEM` integration flow, in the `Artifacts` tab, of the `AEM iFlow Sample` integration package.

 ### Get familiar with the AEM adapter and the integration flow